As several players at the

-Andrey Rublev claims he was allowed into Australia despite testing positive for Covid
+Andrey Rublev as revealed he was let into the country despite testing positive for Covid-19.

 The Russian announced his positive test on December 26, after competing in an exhibition event in Abu Dhabi last month.
 However, the fifth seed told sports channel Sportklub that he was allowed to travel to Australia due to no longer being infectious.
 He was reportedly permitted to travel and enter Australia under an exemption.